eliabieri/wg_display/project_report.md

 The renderer first loads the configuration from the embedded database.
 It then instantiates all widgets that are enabled by the user.
-After that, it starts a loop in which it calles the `update` method of each widget once a second.
+After that, it starts a loop in which it calls the `update` method of each widget once a second.
 This gives the widgets the opportunity to update their content.
 Most widgets may not need to update their content every second, so they can implement their own timeout logic.